snu1v3r/dotfiles/README.md

 The following resources where used for pieces of code or more general idea's

 * <https://github.com/Parth/dotfiles>: Used for the idea of the deployment script
-* <https://github.com/LukeSmithxyz/voidrice>: For various vim related settings
+* <https://github.com/LukeSmithxyz/voidrice>: For various *Vim* related settings
-* <https://github.com/samoshkin/tmux-config>: For most of the tmux related configuration
+* <https://github.com/samoshkin/tmux-config>: For most of the *Tmux* related configuration
+* <https://github.com/olivierverdier/zsh-git-prompt>: For the *Git* prompt idea's